Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Are you interested in using your research and public engagement skills to support local communities?
-Do you want to develop new skills and gain unique perspectives?
 Would you like to seek innovative solutions to societal challenges through collaboration?
+Are you interested in using your research and public engagement skills to support Oxfordshire communities?
+Do you want to develop your skills and gain new insights and perspectives?
 If so, then apply now to be part of our community engagement programme!

 photo shows Science Together project group Down's Syndrome Oxford smiling together at the Summer Celebration June 2025. © Ed Nix